President, University of Nebraska

 Lincoln, NE 68583

-James B. ("J.B.")
+James B. (“J.B.”)
 Milliken is president of the University of Nebraska, a position he has held since 2004.
-He also holds faculty appointments in the College of Law, University of Nebraska-Lincoln, and the School of Public Administration, University of Nebraska at Omaha.
+He also holds faculty appointments in the College of Law at the University of Nebraska-Lincoln and the School of Public Administration at the University of Nebraska at Omaha.
 He previously served as senior vice president of the University of North Carolina and as vice president for external affairs and corporation secretary for the University of Nebraska.

-Milliken is a Phi Beta Kappa graduate of the University of Nebraska, and a graduate of New York University School of Law where he was a Root-Tilden Scholar.
+Milliken is a Phi Beta Kappa graduate of the University of Nebraska and a graduate of the New York University School of Law, where he was a Root-Tilden Scholar.
 He practiced law on Wall Street before joining the University of Nebraska in 1988.
-He has also worked in Washington as legislative assistant to Congresswoman Virginia Smith.
+He has also worked in Washington as a legislative assistant to Congresswoman Virginia Smith.

-Milliken serves on the boards of directors of the Greater Omaha Chamber of Commerce, Nebraska State Chamber of Commerce, BioNebraska, the Nebraska Advanced Manufacturing Coalition, and The Nebraska Medical Center.
-He co-chairs the Nebraska P-16 program and is a member of the Governor’s Education Leadership Council and the Board of Academic Advisors of the Omaha-based Building Bright Futures scholarship initiative.
-Milliken is a member of the Strategic Command Consultation Committee and the Business Higher Education Forum, and a board member for the Nebraska Military Support Coalition.
-Milliken and his wife, Nana Smith, live with their three children in Lincoln.
+Milliken serves on the boards of the Greater Omaha Chamber of Commerce, the Nebraska State Chamber of Commerce, BioNebraska, the Nebraska Advanced Manufacturing Coalition, and The Nebraska Medical Center.
+He is a co-chair of the Nebraska P-16 Initiative, a member of the Strategic Command Consultation Committee and the Business Higher Education Forum, and a board member for the Nebraska Military Support Coalition.
+Milliken and his wife, Nana Smith, live in Lincoln and are the parents of three children.